HeyGen x Slack | Create AI videos inside your workspace

 New hire welcomes

-When someone joins a channel, automatically generate and post a personalised welcome video using their name, helping every new team member feel recognised from day one.
+When someone joins a channel, automatically generate and post a personalized welcome video using their name, helping every new team member feel seen from day one.

 Sales win celebrations

-When a deal closes in your CRM, fire a personalised avatar video into #sales-wins to celebrate the rep by name for a moment of recognition.
+When a deal closes in your CRM, fire a personalized avatar video into #sales-wins to celebrate the rep by name for a moment of recognition.

 Let team members @mention HeyGen with a topic and get a short training or explainer video posted instantly.
 A self-serve knowledge base, built through conversation.